 We provide an inclusive, supportive and caring environment, shaped by our core values, in which children can learn and flourish.
 We welcome applications from all members of the community without reference to ability or aptitude, and irrespective of faith.
 We ask all parents applying for a place at our school to respect this ethos and its importance to the whole school community.

-The governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on equal opportunities.
+The Trust has made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on infant class sizes and equal opportunities.